 The screenshot shows the Parents Gateway (PG) homepage.
 At the top, there are two tabs: 'FOR YOU' (highlighted in blue) and 'EXPLORE'.
-Below this is a 'Highlights' section with a card for 'Refreshed Guidelines for School-Home Partnership'.
-The card includes a date, a title, and a brief description.
-Below the highlights is a section titled 'Based on your preferences' with three categories: 'Cyber wellness' (highlighted in blue), 'Interpersonal skills', and 'Managing'.
+Below this is a 'Highlights' section with a card for 'Refreshed Guidelines for School-Home Partnership' dated Thu, 10 Oct 2024.
+The card includes a brief description: 'Guidance on how parents and schools can work together positively and respectfully'.
+Below the highlights is a 'Based on your preferences' section with three categories: 'Cyber wellness' (highlighted in blue), 'Interpersonal skills', and 'Managing'.
 A large image of a person interacting with a laptop is displayed.
 At the bottom, there are five navigation icons: 'HOME', 'CONTACTS', 'SERVICES', 'PARENTING' (highlighted with a blue circle and a blue arrow pointing to it), and 'PROFILE'.

 The screenshot shows the 'Education Stages' section of the Parents Gateway (PG).
 The top navigation bar includes 'Pre-school', 'Preparing for Primary 1' (highlighted in orange), and 'Lower Prima'.
 Below this, it says '13 resources available'.
-There are two cards: one for 'How to pick & pack schoolbag' (dated Thu, 2 December 2021) and another for a 'PARENT KIT: Starting Your Primary 1 Journey' (dated Tue, 1 October 2024).
-The 'PARENT KIT' card features an illustration of two children.
+A card for 'P1 cheat sheet: How to pick and pack your schoolbag' is shown, dated Thu, 2 December 2021.
+The card includes a description: 'Learn how you can guide your Primary 1 child to pick and pack their schoolbag.'
+At the bottom, there is a 'PARENT KIT' card for 'Starting Your Primary 1 Journey' with the text: 'Your child will be reaching another milestone going into Primary 1 soon.' and an illustration of two children.